Skip to content

 PostgreSQL with Automated Encrypted Backups

-Sets up PostgreSQL with automated, encrypted backups to remote storage.
-Supports two backup modes:
+Production-ready PostgreSQL setup with automated, encrypted backups to remote storage.
+Choose between two backup strategies:

-• **SQL Mode**: Traditional approach using pg_dumpall + Age encryption + Rclone (original)
+• **SQL Mode** (default): Daily full dumps using pg_dumpall + Age encryption + Rclone

-• **WAL Mode**: Incremental backups using wal-g + SSH storage + Point-in-Time Recovery
+• **WAL Mode**: Continuous incremental backups using wal-g + SSH storage + Point-in-Time Recovery

 Features

-• **Dual backup modes**: SQL (default) or WAL-G incremental backups
+• Two backup modes: SQL (full dumps) or WAL-G (incremental with PITR)

 • For SQL mode (default): BACKUP_MODE=sql